cgoliver/vernal/README.md

 }
 ```

 See [full paper](https://arxiv.org/abs/2009.00664) for complete description of the algorithm.

-You can view the results from an already trained model [here](http://vernal.cs.mcgill.ca/).
+You can browse the results from an already trained model [here](http://vernal.cs.mcgill.ca/).

 This repository has three main components: